nasa-gibs/gibs-web-examples/README.md

 ## OpenLayers

-This example uses [OpenLayers 3](http://openlayers.org/) version 3.0.0.
+This example uses [OpenLayers](http://openlayers.org/) version 3.0.0.

 If geometry transformations are required using coordinates in the polar systems, [proj4js](http://trac.osgeo.org/proj4js), version 1, must be included.
 This